Quansight/Quansight-website/apps/labs/posts/array-api-scikit-learn-2026.md

 Beyond these libraries, scikit-learn also tests against `array-api-strict`, a reference implementation that strictly adheres to the array API specification.
-The purpose of `array-api-strict` is to help automate compliance checks for consuming libraries and to enable development and development and testing of array API functionality without the need for GPU or other specialized hardware.
+The purpose of `array-api-strict` is to help automate compliance checks for consuming libraries and to enable development and testing of array API functionality without the need for GPU or other specialized hardware.
 Array libraries that conform to the standard and pass the `array-api-tests` suite should be accepted by scikit-learn and SciPy, without any additional modifications